 In Excel, look for the SpreadsheetConverter tab at the right end of the menu ribbon.
 Click the tab to switch to the SpreadsheetConverter ribbon.

-In the SpreadsheetConverter ribbon, select Properties > Show so that the SpreadsheetConverter Settings panel becomes visible.
+In the SpreadsheetConverter ribbon, select Properties > Show so that the SpreadsheetConverter task pane becomes visible.

-In the SpreadsheetConverter Settings panel, select the Workbook tab so that the Workbook Settings become visible.
+In the SpreadsheetConverter task pane, select the Workbook tab so that the Workbook Settings become visible.

 The first time you convert a particular spreadsheet, try using automatic detection first.
-Select “Auto” as the selection method.
+Select Auto as the selection method.

-Before conversion, select “Cell color” for Input Cells selection on the Workbook tab.
+Before conversion, select Cell color for Input Cells selection on the Workbook tab.
 Then click on one of the cells that has the selected background color.

-If you don’t want the input cells to actually use this background color on the web page, check the checkbox “Ignore background color for input cells and make them white.
+If you don’t want the input cells to actually use this background color on the web page, check the checkbox Ignore background color for input cells and make them white.
 You will still see the assigned color in Excel, but in the web page all the input fields will have a white background.

 If your spreadsheet uses Excel’s built-in protection mechanism for locked cells, you can also use it to explicitly unlock input cells.
 You must unlock all input cells, also the ones referenced by your formulas, since they will not be opened automatically.

-Select “Unlocked” for Input Cells selection on the Workbook tab.
-Remember to unlock the worksheet before conversion.
+Select Unlocked for Input Cells selection on the Workbook tab.
+Remember to unlock the worksheet before conversion!